Energy Snapshot — 08/05/2026

 Import dependency

-~90% gas imported; Algeria + LNG terminals
+~85% gas imported; Algeria + LNG terminals operational

 Vulnerability